simongravelle/lammps-input-files/AmorphousCarbon/README.md

 ## Generation of amorphous carbon structure using the liquid quench method

 ### Description

 The simulation consists of carbon atoms, initially in the liquid state (high temperature).
-The temperature of the system is decreased progressively, and hexagonal rings form.
+The temperature of the system is decreased progressively until hexagonal rings form.
+It results in an amorphous nanoporous structure of carbon.

 ![Algorithm schema](./AmorphousCarbon.jpeg)